This website uses cookies

 Biography

-Jaclyn Kelley-Widmer founded and directs Cornell’s first 1L clinic, the Immigration Law & Advocacy Clinic (ILAC).
-She also teaches first-year Lawyering, advanced Immigration Clinic, and seminars relating to migration and the law.
-She is the Faculty Director of Path2Papers, a pro bono project affiliated with ILAC that helps DACA recipients pursue work visas and other pathways to lawful permanent residency.
-She received her J.D. from the University of Michigan School of Law and a B.A. in writing and Spanish from Ithaca College.
+Jaclyn Kelley-Widmer joined the Cornell Law faculty in 2017.
+She founded and directs Cornell’s first 1L clinic, the Immigration Law & Advocacy Clinic (ILAC).
+She also teaches or has taught Immigration Law, advanced ILAC, first-year Lawyering, Clinic Spanish Conversation, and seminars relating to migration and the law.
+She directs Path2Papers (P2P), a pro bono project of ILAC launched in 2024 that helps Dreamers pursue work visas and other pathways to lawful permanent residency.
+She also co-directs the Migration and Human Rights Program at Cornell, an interdisciplinary effort housing various thematic projects such as ILAC and P2P.

 Professor Kelley-Widmer is a regular contributor to the scholarly and public conversation in immigration law.
-Her scholarship often focuses on themes of clinical pedagogy and immigration at the intersection of administrative or criminal law.
-Her pieces have appeared in journals including the Brooklyn Law Review, Clinical Law Review, Oregon Law Review, San Francisco Law Review, Georgetown Immigration Law Journal, Cornell Journal of Law and Public Policy, and the Michigan Journal of Race and Law.
-She has published shorter pieces on emerging immigration issues in the Washington Post and Immigration Law Advisor.
+Her scholarship focuses on themes of clinical pedagogy and immigration law at the intersection of administrative law or as informed by social sciences research.
+Her scholarship has appeared in journals including the Brooklyn Law Review, Clinical Law Review, Oregon Law Review, San Francisco Law Review, Kentucky Law Journal, Georgetown Immigration Law Journal, Cornell Journal of Law and Public Policy, and the Michigan Journal of Race and Law.
+She has published shorter pieces on emerging immigration issues in Bloomberg, Washington Post, and other outlets.
 Her work has been featured on NPR, in the Cornell Daily Sun, and in other media.

 Previously, she was an Equal Justice Works fellow at La Raza Centro Legal in San Francisco, where she focused on representing immigrant youth and their families in their applications for immigration relief.
 She also taught legal writing at the University of California, Berkeley, School of Law and clerked at the San Francisco Immigration Court through the Department of Justice Honors Program.

-Professor Kelley-Widmer is a member of the California Bar, the American Immigration Lawyers Association, and the Finger Lakes Women’s Bar Association.
-She is an advisory board member for the local non-profit Ithaca Welcomes Refugees.
+Professor Kelley-Widmer is a member of the California Bar and admitted in the Northern District of California and Western District of New York.
+She is a member of the American Immigration Lawyers Association and the Finger Lakes Women’s Bar Association and an advisory board member for the local non-profit Ithaca Welcomes Refugees.
 She is fluent in Spanish.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.